Hang 10

 Our User Base

 To reach out to our potential user base, surveys and interviews were utilized in conjunction with each other.
 Both of these methods revealed that a majority of our potential user base consists of casual surfers who surf 1-3 times per week on average.
-Additionally, they already used Surfline as their main app but were not satisfied with the UI or price overall.
-Our users also expressed their frustration over trying to plan surfing trips with friends.
+These users were focused on weather conditions at their location and were not worried about time spent on their commute to the surfing location.
+They also visit the same locations consistently and don’t usually mix it up.

 Shaping the direction of our prototype by asking…